MegaArman/sine24_site/products/MIDI_MAGPIE.md

 The MIDI MAGPIE turns your instrument into a **monophonic MIDI keyboard** that’s responsive enough to use in any live situation and very handy at home or in the studio.
 It converts audio to midi with no audible delay.
 It’s best suited for notes at or above an E2 (guitar, cello, flute, etc)

 * Simple calibration for your instrument in under a minute
+* Foot operable so you don’t have to put down your instrument to get set up
-* The loudness (amplitude) of the note corresponds to what you play This can be adjusted.
-For example you could set output to MIDI values 0-127, 30-127, or even always 127
+* The loudness (amplitude) of the note corresponds to what you play and its range can be specified
 * Monitor the outputted MIDI values on the screen
 * Can be connected to any device or program that supports MIDI!
 This includes transcription software, synthesizers and digital effects
 * No special pickup needed.
 Plug your audio source into the 3.5mm input
 * Powered by micro-USB.
 Can be used for hours with any small power bank (not included)
 * Compatible with most USB MIDI cables for output.
 One is included in the box
-* Foot operable so you don’t have to put down your instrument
 * Supports updates via USB stick.
 Update file will be listed on sine24.com when available
 * Designed and assembled in Virginia, USA.
 Uses local recycled 3D printer filament !